krunch3r76/gc__listoffers/README.md

 the problem gc__listoffers solves is 1) for providers to see at a cursory glance how competitive they are on mainnet given prices they have set for cpu and environment, 2) for requestors to tweak a market strategy on a run-per-run basis.

+**NOTE: although this will work when golemsp instead of yagna is running, you will only be able to see other providers, not yourself!**

 # requirements
 **YAGNA_APPKEY must be in your environment for this to run successfuly**. either yagna or golemsp must be running